Official State Game Animal of Michigan

 An animal of incredible beauty and power, white-tailed deer are able to run up to 40 miles per hour, jump 9 foot fences, and swim 13 miles per hour.
 The white underside of its tail is waved when running and flashed as a warning when danger is sensed.
 Both native Americans and settlers relied on the white-tailed deer for buckskin and food.

-Eleven states have designated white-tailed deer as a state symbol: Arkansas, Illinois, Michigan, Mississippi, Nebraska, New Hampshire, Ohio, Oklahoma, Pennsylvania, South Carolina, and Wisconsin.
+Twelve states have designated white-tailed deer as a state symbol: Arkansas, Georgia, Illinois, Michigan, Mississippi, Nebraska, New Hampshire, Ohio, Oklahoma, Pennsylvania, South Carolina, and Wisconsin.